Chapter 5: Quantum Gates

 $$U^\dagger U = U U^\dagger = I$$

 where $U^\dagger$ is the conjugate transpose of $U$ (transpose the matrix and take the complex conjugate of every entry), and $I$ is the identity matrix.
-Let us verify this for the Hadamard gate:

 Why Unitarity?